 After successfully penetrating the midgut epithelium, ookinetes embed themselves in the midgut wall and transform into oocysts.
 These oocysts undergo sporogonic development, a process during which thousands of infectious sporozoites are produced within each oocyst.
-The oocysts take 10-14 days to mature, after which they rupture, releasing sporozoites that migrate to the mosquito's salivary glands (Sinden, 2015; Smith & Boyer, 2023).
-The timing of this development is synchronized with the mosquito's feeding cycle, ensuring that sporozoites are ready for transmission during fection. traits, Conclusion outcomes like cerebral malaria.
+The oocysts take 10-14 days to mature, after which al., 2023).